apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

     docker compose build --no-cache
     docker compose up --detach

-** A frst time build of the app service might take a couple of minutes. **
+** A first time build of the app service might take a couple of minutes. **

 You might check the process with